 - Retro & Vintage Photoshop Tutorials

 - Over 70 Retro And Historic Artwork Around The World

 - Best of Retro And Vintage Web Design

 - Vintage Advertisement Of Modern Technology

 New age digital artwork has come a long way from our ancestors.
-With the personal computer becoming commonplace it’s not unusual for kids and young adults to pick up these skills and begin creating their own artwork.
+With the personal computer becoming commonplace, it’s not unusual for kids and young adults to pick up these skills and begin creating their own artwork.

 The genre has imposed a great deal of abstract imagery and forges ahead with futuristic trends.
 The styles are even now working their way into web design via vector characters and layout patterns.
-Icons are also seeing a change with so many open source project available for free download.
+Icons are also seeing a change with so many open source projects available for free download.